Background pattern

 • Blurred vision, double vision.

-• Dizziness.
+• Vertigo.

-• Increased blood pressure, redness or dilation of blood vessels.
+• Increased blood pressure, redness, or dilation of blood vessels.

 • Vomiting, nausea, dental problems, inflamed gums, diarrhea, stomach pain, indigestion, constipation, dry mouth or throat, flatulence.

-• Swelling of the face, hives, rash, itching, acne.
+• Facial swelling, bruising, rash, itching, acne.

 • Difficulty with erection (impotence).

-• Accidental injuries, fractures, bruises.
+• Accidental injuries, fractures, abrasions.

-Common side effects (may affect up to 1 in 100 patients):
+Uncommon Adverse Effects(may affect up to 1 in 100 patients):

 • Difficulty swallowing.

-• Agitation (a chronic state of restlessness and involuntary, purposeless movements).
+• Agitation (a state of chronic restlessness and involuntary, purposeless movements).

 • Allergic reactions such as hives.